sylhare/sylhare.github.io/_posts/2021-07-19-Openapi-swagger-codegen-with-kotlin.md

 ### Specification

-Swagger is based on the [OpenApi Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md), that's why you can see the `openapi: <version>` at the top of the yaml file.
-When talking about swagger yaml file, it's basically this type of OpenApi specific yaml file.
+Swagger is based on the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md), that's why you can see the `openapi: <version>` at the top of the yaml file.
+When talking about swagger yaml file, it's basically this type of OpenAPI specific yaml file.

 ### Create the Rest API with only the openapi file